ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

     9cfedc79aefb        ubuntu:12.04        /bin/bash              About an hour ago   Exit 127
     ...

 You can now commit all the changes to that container.
-YOu need to do this everytime you want to update your container for later use.
+You need to do this everytime you want to update your container for later use.

     docker commit 9cfedc79aefb ITS_NAME